Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk: Results and discussion

-According to previous observations of self-assembled dipolar chains found in ferrofluids and for a semiflexible magnetic filament near an attractive flat surface, it is reasonable to expect either a large disorder in the orientations of the dipoles or a highly ordered head-to-tail arrangement, mainly following the chain backbone, for low and high values of the dipolar coupling parameter, respectively.
-A direct inspection of the equilibrium morphologies obtained in our simulations confirms this expectation, as well as the existence of important structural changes with the effective intensity of the dipolar interactions.
+A direct inspection of the equilibrium morphologies obtained in our simulations confirms the expectation discussed in Section \ref{sec:model} about the head-to-tail alignment of the dipoles, as well as the existence of important structural changes with the effective intensity of the dipolar interactions.
 Figure \ref{fig:configs} illustrates these changes for some selected values of $\lambda$ and $N$.
 In general, for low values of $\lambda$ the chains show a shape similar to a swollen random coil, with a high disorder in the orientations of the dipoles.
-As $\lambda$ increases, the dipoles tend effectively to align with the chain backbone in a head-to-tail configuration, while the backbone stretches and becomes smoother.
-At even large values of $\lambda$, the chains adopt an irregular ring-like closed structure, with their ends becoming permanently in close contact.
-Finally, these ringed morphologies tend to reduce their irregularities as $\lambda$ is further increased.
+As $\lambda$ increases, the dipoles tend effectively to align with the chain backbone in a head-to-tail configuration, while the backbone becomes more straight.
+At even larger values of $\lambda$, the chains adopt an irregular ring-like closed structure, with their ends becoming permanently in close contact.
+Finally, these ring-like morphologies tend to reduce their irregularities as $\lambda$ is further increased.
 Shorter chains apparently show less backbone irregularities at high values of $\lambda$, getting closer to the two-dimensional symmetry of an ideal ring.
 The rest of Section \ref{sec:results} is devoted to the formal analysis of these qualitative observations by means of different structural parameters.